jamescoggan/AndroidThingsWorkshop/task_one_firebase.md

 ---
 ### Step 17

-On the other side, we want to store data in the database, so we are going to isolate the logic in a similar way and create the HomeInformationStorage class
+On the other side, we want to store data in the database, so we are going to isolate the logic in a similar way and in the `HomeInformationStorage` class

 ```
 // Common module - HomeInformationStorage.kt